ttandozia/IMAGE_ANALYSIS_OCR_PY/README.md

 - Euler number;
 - Area and perimeter of the convex closure;
 - Convexity;
-- Solidity
+- Solidity.

 **Also, I used two Mcahine Learning models to predict the new images:**

 - K-means;
-- Random Forest
+- Random Forest.

 **Conclusions**